vineet-287/create-react-native-app-redux/README.md

 You will be getting a login screen at very first.
 Just hit any login with password you will get success alert.
-To check more in the code just got `projectRootFolder/src/client/Services/Actions/Login.js` and uncomment line 8 - 12.
+To check more in the code just go `projectRootFolder/src/client/Services/Actions/Login.js` and uncomment line `8 - 12`.
-It will dispatch an error which may be login error.
-Just below you can get `axios` example which demonstrate API calling and handling data.
+It will dispatch an error which is just an example of how to create actions for error.
+Just below you can get `axios` example which demonstrate `API` calling and `handling data`.

 ## Support and Contact